What's the Best Move for Your Wallet: Sell or Hold Onto Your Home?

 Speaking of which, the Federal Reserve has been in talks to raise rates for quite some time now.
 This will have an impact on mortgage rates as well as housing prices as inflation is set to increase.

-While 30-year mortgage rates are currently around 4%.
-Some commentators say they might rise to 5% or 6% in 2016.
+While 30-year mortgage rates remain near historic lows around 3%, some commentators say they might rise to 3.3% in 2021.
 These interest rate forecasts may or may not come to fruition.
 You may not want to delay the sale of your home based on the opinions of others and the whims of the market.